Aatikah-Sheikh/Red-Object-Detection/README.md

 1. **Clone or download** this repository.
 2. Open MATLAB and set the working directory to the repository folder.
 3. Load your waypoint data file (csv).
 4. **Important: Waypoint Data Setup** Before running the script, you must import the waypoint data and assign it to a numeric matrix variable.
-From there you then create a variable for example U = waypoints in the command window.
+From there you then create a variable for example "U = waypoints;" in the command window.

 ![Waypoint Data Import](https://github.com/aatikah21/ParrotMinidroneRedAlert/blob/main/images/Screenshot%202025-07-04%20094123.png)